okapi-web/php-code-transformer/README.md

         return MyTargetClass::class;
     }

+    // The "transform" method will be called when the target class is loaded
-    public function transform(Code $code): void
+    // Here you can modify the source code of the target class(es) public function transform(Code $code): void
     {
+        // I recommend using the Microsoft\PhpParser library to parse the source
+        // code.
+It's already included in the dependencies of this package and
-        // Get the source file node which contains all the nodes of the source code
+        // the "$code->sourceFileNode" property contains the parsed source code.

+        // But you can also use any other library or manually parse the source
+        // code with basic PHP string functions and "$code->getOriginalSource()"

         $sourceFileNode = $code->sourceFileNode;

-        // I recommend using the Microsoft\PhpParser library to parse the source code,
-        // but you can also use any other library or manually parse the source code
-        // or just use basic PHP functions with `$code->getOriginalSource()`

         // Iterate over all nodes
         foreach ($sourceFileNode->getDescendantNodes() as $node) {